 Here at Linjer, we're obsessed with leather.
-We source top-grade leather from tanneries in Italy and Turkey that are leaders in their fields for their craft and environmental standards.
+We source top-grade leather from tanneries in Italy that are leaders in their fields for their craft and environmental standards.

 From these tanneries, we carefully select leather articles to suit the overall character, look, and functionality of a specific item, whether it's a briefcase, handbag, wallet, or watch straps.